octobercms/docs/4.x/extend/backend/navigation.md

 **permissions** | an array of permissions the backend user must have in order to view the menu item (Note: direct access of URLs still requires separate permission checks), optional.
 **sideMenu** | an array of sub-menu items sharing the same configuration as parent menu items, optional.
 **itemType** | specifies a display type for the item, sub-menu items only.
 Supported: `primary`, `link`, `ruler`, `section`.
 Default: `link`.
+**visibleOn** | used by sub-menu items, provides a list of other items, when active makes this item visible, optional.

 The following are system generated value and are not provided when registering the navigation items.